This topic describes the concepts and terms of Message Queue for MQTT and the Message Queuing Telemetry Transport (MQTT) protocol.

 - An electronic screen in places such as shopping malls and supermarkets.
 Digital price tags are networked by using a wireless sensor network protocol, such as Bluetooth or ZigBee, and smart AP nodes.

 - Digital price tag management service

 - The backend service of a digital price tag system.
 It is used to manage the content that is displayed on the electronic screens and to manage and query manual tasks, such as price changes.

-- A highly available and scalable online database service provided by Alibaba Cloud.
-It is used to make persistent the status changes of tasks (such as price changes) in a digital price tag system.
+- A stable, reliable, and scalable online database service provided by Alibaba Cloud.
+It is used to persistently store task status changes such as price changes in a digital price tag system.